TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 | ---------------- | ----------- | ------- |
 | 200              | 0           | -       |

-Successful response should contain a list consisting of info of all trashes.
+Successful response should contain a list consisting of info of all trash cans.

 Every trash can should contain following fields: